ofcan/angular_fundamentals/README.md

       <li ng-repeat="person in people">{{ name }}</li>
     <ul>

+**It is a good practice to make directives like so: data-ng-model=''** because of how data attributes work in html5.
 You can find a whole bunch of directives at the [official docs](http://docs.angularjs.org/api/)

 ## Filters